Protest.Art Knowledge Base

 - They're fairly cheap and you get to support the library!

 - Consider the weather!
-Cardboard can disintigrate when wet.
+Cardboard can disintegrate when wet.

-- If you're hosting an action that will get wet, consider using a repurposed political sign or non-water soluable markings.
+- If you're hosting an action that will get wet, consider using a repurposed political sign or non-water soluble markings.

 - Plastic bags/wrap can be used, but it may add glare so test it first.